VINATH8/Tata-Capital-Loan-Agent/README.md

-## 🚀 AgentOps — AI Loan Orchestration System
+## 🚀 AgentOps — AI Loan Orchestration System For Tata Capital

 AgentOps is an AI-powered system that transforms traditional NBFC loan processing into a fast, intelligent, and automated workflow.
 Instead of rigid processes, it uses a **Master Agent + Worker Agents architecture** to handle the entire loan lifecycle efficiently while improving customer experience.